Str4yWolf/amap-docs/README.md

 ## 1. Getting started
 AMAP Version 2.0 is currently available under https://bv.informatik.uni-hamburg.de/amap and can be used online provided that you have a stable internet connection.
-This Chapter will help you create your first workspace.
+This chapter will help you create your first workspace.

 ### 1.1 Loading an image